See new temporary renting rules at Coronavirus (COVID-19) Victoria.

 A rooming house resident may also ask for a rent assessment if the owner:

 - increases the number of people in the resident's room and reduces the rent, but the resident still thinks it is too high.

 The tenant or resident must request a rent assessment in writing within 30 days of receiving a notice advising of a rent increase or other change.

 Download the Request for repairs inspection or rent assessment (Word, 115KB).

-If the rent assessment finds the rent increase is excessive, a tenant or resident can use the assessment report if they wish to seek a ruling on their rent at the Victorian Civil and Administrative Tribunal (VCAT).
+If the rent assessment finds the increased rent is excessive, a tenant or resident can use the assessment report to seek a ruling at VCAT.
 The tenant or resident has 30 days from receiving the rent assessment report to apply to VCAT for a hearing.
 VCAT may set a maximum rent, which usually stays in force for: